 Frequently Asked questions

-Induction cooking seems to be similar to conventional gas or electrical cooking, but it is far different from them from all aspects.
+Induction cooking seems to be similar to conventional gas or electrical cooking, but it is far different from them in all aspects.
 There are only certain types of pans that will work on the burner of the induction cooktop.
 Although, there are a few ways through which you can make sure that the cookware which you are buying will work on it.

-The first requirement of cookware being induction compatible is being made of the ferromagnetic materials.
+The first requirement of cookware being induction compatible is being made of ferromagnetic materials.
 It may contain iron or a layer that has specific and effective magnetic properties.

 The best way to test if the cookware will efficiently work with an induction cooktop is to hold a magnet to the bottom.
 If the magnet clings to the underside, then the cookware is perfect, and if the magnet grabs the pan softly or has no pull, then it will be not efficient as needed.